niekwit/CRISPR-tools/README.md

 * `count`: contains the sgRNA counts in individual files, and counts of all files collated in one file (`counts-aggregated.tsv`, MAGeCK input file).
 It also contains a normalised version of `counts-aggregated.tsv`.
 * `library analysis`: contains the analyses of the pre and post library amplification samples.
 * `mageck`: contains the MAGeCK output files.
 It will also contain plots of the results with the top 10 genes marked.
+* `bagel2`: contains the BAGEL2 output files.
+It will also contain plots of the results with the top 10 genes marked.